martinpetrov1096/Select-Component/README.md

 - Move the state to outside the select box
 - Use a map instead of array to check if the value already exists.
 Would have to research if this is possible/more effecient using setState
+- Add a dark theme

+# Considerations
+-